 The amount for the Group's minimum solvency capital requirement is made up of the minimum solvency capital requirements for KLP and KLP Skadeforsikring AS.
-At the end of 2023 and of 2022 this was made up as shown in table 19 below.
+At the end of 2024 and of 2023 this was made up as shown in table 19 below.

-Table 19: Composition of minimum solvency capital requirements with transitional rules
+Table 19: Composition of minimum solvency capital requirements with transitional rules for technical provisions.
+Amounts in NOV billions

-Minimum solvency capital requirement - MSCR 31.12.2023 31.12.2022 Minimum capital requirement for KLP 4.2 4.7 Minimum capital requirement for KLP Skadeforsikring 0.5 0.5 Minimum solvency capital requirement - MSCR 4.7 5.1
+Minimum solvency capital requirement - MSCR 31.12.2024 31.12.2023 Minimum capital requirement for KLP 3.7 4.2 Minimum capital requirement for KLP Skadeforsikring 0.5 0.5 Minimum solvency capital requirement - MSCR 4.2 4.7